hinto-janaiyo/monero-utils/README.md

 ```
 ***This script is only as accurate as your `bitmonero.log`***

-For better accuracy, use this on a system with `monerod` always on
+For better accuracy, use this on a system always has `monerod` running

 `~/.bitmonero/bitmonero.log` is the default log path used